rodo/pg_expulo/doc/generator.md

 The column will be filled with a 8 long char '********'

-# randomInt
+* randomInt

   A random integer

-# md5
+* md5

 The md5 sum will be compute on the data source

+* sql

+  A SQL function that return value